nearwalden/covid-compute/README.md

 # COVID Data Analysis

 This repo contains some routines that assist in analyzing COVID-19 data.
-It works with the Johns Hopkins data and organizes it into pandas dataframes that are useful to work with.
+It works with the Johns Hopkins data and organizes it into pandas dataframes that are more reasonable to work with.

 ## Prerequisites